kasra-sh/exir/README.md

 Extension method names all have `$` prepended to their names to prevent method overrides or duplication.

 #### How to use
-- If using bundled `xeer-bundle.js`, extensions are enabled by default.
+- If using a bundled version, extensions are enabled by default.
   ```html
   <!-- Modern !-->
       <script src="xeer-bundle.js"></script>